USD ($)

 1. Unreliable IP Datagram Delivery

-IPv4 header or simply IP does not guarantee successful delivery of packets to their destination.
+The IPv4 header does not guarantee the successful delivery of packets to their destination.

-For example, when something goes wrong such as a router goes out of buffer it simply discards the IP datagram and sends an ICMP message back to the source.
+For example, when something goes wrong, such as a router going out of buffer, it simply discards the IP datagram and sends an ICMP message back to the source.

 2. Connectionless IP Datagram Delivery

-IP header does not keep any state information about datagrams and these are taken care of independently.
-So delivery of IP datagrams sometimes can be out of order.
+The IP header does not keep any state information about datagrams, and these are taken care of independently.
+So, delivery of IP datagrams can sometimes be out of order.

-As shown in the below diagram, IP datagrams are routed independently at each hop and they do not keep any information about them so at the destination router datagrams are received as out of order.
+As shown in the diagram below, IP datagrams are routed independently at each hop, and they do not keep any information about them, so at the destination router, datagrams are received out of order.

 Conclusion